melezhik/outthentic-dsl/README.md

      * executing validator code and checking if returned value is true

 * generating validation status and helping message, which could be retrieved later

+* a certain _presentation_ of validation statuses and messages depend on [client](#clients) _using_ outthentic DSL and not defined at this scope.
+In this documentation a simple table form is choosen for the sake of readabilty.

 # Outthentic entries